-About three weeks ago my husband and I moved into a new apartment in a suburb just north of Atlanta.
+About three weeks ago Brandon and I moved into a new apartment in a suburb just north of Atlanta.
 Our new place has a much bigger kitchen, two huge bathrooms with spa tubs, an outdoor balcony and a community ‘Zen Garden’!
 Friends, believe me when I tell you that I absolutely love the Zen Garden!
 There are a few outdoor tables and benches, a bbq area, and an outdoor fireplace so it is absolutely the perfect place for a little outdoor summer entertaining.
 I told my husband a few days ago that we need to plan a bbq out there and invite a few people over just to prove that summer barbecue’s aren’t just for carnivores!
 Vegetarians can bbq too!
 After all, we have black bean burgers, quinoa zucchini burgers, veggie kabobs, etc.

 The Zen Garden here on the property is beautiful!
 I often sneak out there to read a book or just to sit in the sun for a while with the pups.
 I’ve really missed spending time outdoors and I’m glad that summertime is finally upon us.
 I’ve started to stock up on summertime recipes, outdoor plateware and a few personal summer decor items that I can use to personalize the community garden during our bbq.
 One of the best things I’ve added to my collection lately is my new Heart of Haiti Sunflower Metal Lantern.
 It’s gorgeous, isn’t it?
 Gorgeous and handmade by a local metal artisan in the town of Croix des Bouquets in Haiti.